neta000/DryVsWet/README.md

 # DryVsWet
 android app to classify dry and wet waste in mobile without running in server

-this project is the android app only basic one . to do the operation required.
+this project is the android app only basic one. to do the operation required.

 the project is based on tensorflow lite and run the model in mobile.